PhD

 I welcome PhD proposals from students interested in researching any topics that lies at the intersection of politics and the media, across a range of different methodologies (quantitative and qualitative), and either focusing on a single country or comparing different countries.

 If you have an idea for a research you would like to pursue as a doctoral student, feel free to get in touch with me.
-Before you do that, have a look at Loughborough University’s “How to Apply” and “Preparing a Proposal” pages so you have a sense of what you will be required to provide in your application.

 Students in Progress

-Andrew Ross, Loughborough University (co-supervised with Andrew Chadwick): “Understanding the technological democratisation of public opinion cues ”
+Andrew Ross, Loughborough University (co-supervised with Andrew Chadwick): “Understanding the technological democratisation of public opinion cues”

 Students Who Completed